utshomax/postman-docs/src/pages/docs/sending-requests/soap/making-soap-requests.md

 ## Setting your request headers

 When you select an XML body type, Postman automatically adds a content type header of `application/xml`.
 But depending on your service provider, you may need `text/xml` for some SOAP requests.
 Check with your SOAP service to decide which header is appropriate.
-If you need the `text/xml` header, you will need to override the default setting added by Postman.
+If you need the `text/xml` header, override the default setting added by Postman.

-If you are following along with the number conversion SOAP API example, you need to change the content type header to `text/xml`.

 To set request headers, do the following: